Get regular checks

 Credit reporting agencies are required to make free credit reports available.
 You can order your free credit file from:

-Until now, paying off your credit card two weeks late wouldn't have affected your credit rating.
-But that's about to change.
-A new credit reporting regime which began on 12 March this year means credit card or personal loan payments made more than 14 days late will leave a black mark on your credit rating.
+A positive credit reporting regime which began on 12 March 2014 means credit card or personal loan payments made more than 14 days late will leave a black mark on your credit rating.

-The new payment history information on your credit report will cover:
+Payment history information on your credit report can cover:

 - credit cards

 - home loans

 - personal loans

 - other types of consumer credit.